-Bittersweet journey to find the perfect sweetener
+It's a bittersweet journey to find that perfect sweetener

 For anyone following the wildly popular ketogenic diet, finding a ketogenic sweetener that is healthy, low-carb, natural, and low-glycemic is the equivalent of a culinary treasure trove.
 When deciding between different low-carb sweeteners, there are four main questions you should be asking: